 This evidence matters.
 On the worst days, you can look at the log and see that last Tuesday was a 3 and today is a 4.
 That's progress, even if it doesn't feel like it.

-The Flatline and Relationships
+The flatline and relationships

 If you're in a relationship, the flatline can create a specific kind of stress.
 Your partner might wonder why you suddenly have no interest in sex.
 They might take it personally, worry that you're not attracted to them, or suspect you're secretly still using porn.

-When the Flatline Ends
+When the flatline ends

 • A song sounds better than it has in months